This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 Think of all the current top companies and startups that are now multi-million dollar businesses.

-They were all started with the goal of providing immense value to the customer.
+They all started with the goal of providing immense value to the customer.

 That equals value.